EEO - Discrimination: Tennessee

 Author: James L. Holt, Jr., Jackson, Shields, Yeiser & Holt

-- The Tennessee Human Rights Act prohibits employment discrimination because of race, creed, color, religion, sex, age, or national origin, and retaliation.
+- The Tennessee Human Rights Act prohibits employment discrimination because of race, creed, color, religion, sex, age, or national origin (including ancestry), and retaliation.
 By separate statute, the Tennessee Disability Act, Tennessee law prohibits discrimination because of mental, physical or visual disability.
 See Discrimination Under Tennessee Law.

 - The Tennessee Human Rights Act generally covers employers with eight or more employees.
 See Coverage.